Join us Tuesday nights in Reeder’s Alley July, August, and September 2025!

 CHILL VIBES & FREE

-FOOD TRUCKS, BREWS & WINE
+FOOD, BREWS & WINE

-LIVING HISTORY, EDUCATION & GAMES
+LIVING HISTORY & GAMES

 COMMUNITY

 Dog-friendly and laid-back, this community-oriented event invites you to take in the charm of the alley & history of Helena in only the way that Reeder’s Alley can offer!
 Bring a picnic blanket or your favorite low-riding lawn chair & grab a spot in Caretaker’s Lawn.
 Roam the alley, share stories, play games, eat food, sip brews or wine, and take in the tunes.
-What better way to celebrate Tuesday nights in Helena this Summer?!
+What better way to celebrate Tuesday nights in Helena this coming Summer?!

 JULY

-July 23rd – Trevor Murray
+July 22nd – Trevor Murray

 AUGUST